monitorjbl/json-view/README.md

 ## Use cases

-The potential use cases for this are pretty varied, but they typically boil down to two things: exclusion and inclusion of class fields.
+The potential use cases for this library are pretty varied, but here are a few to get you started.

 ### Exclusion